-The dessert recipes one is one of the largest chapters in our collection, no surprise there.
+Dessert recipes is one of the largest chapters in our recipe collection, no surprise there.
 The best way to welcome anyone looking for Dominican desserts is to present them with the best of our selection, but that would seem impossible to agree upon, so let's see how we do.

 There are very many Dominican dessert recipes in our blog.
 Most are part of the traditional Dominican repertoire, while others are recipes of my own creation.
 It occurred to me that the best way to welcome anyone looking for Dominican desserts is to present them with the best of our selection.
 Of course, that would be impossible to agree upon, so I'll go with second-best: Most-shared on social media.
 It's a consensus (of sorts), so if anyone has made this decision, it's our readers.